I2obiN/Java-Based-Password-Manager/README.md

 # PasswordRecoveryTool
 Java based Password Recovery Tool for Chrome/Firefox/IE.

+## 13/02/2017
+   Status:
+   Began implementing Internet Explorer/Edge password recovery function.
+Microsoft credentials are located in an operating system vault that uses the DPAPI (Win32 API) based encryption.
+Should be a relatively similar process to Chrome but I'm having difficulty figuring out how to extract the password blobs and decrypt them, although I have found the file location.

 ## 06/02/2017
    Status:
    Long break for exams and family stuff.
 Firefox script is working with a slight tweak, Java is simply going to execute